datacarpentry/image-processing/episodes/06-blurring.md

 When the program runs, it displays the original image, applies the filter, and then shows the blurred result.
-The following image is the result after applying a filter with a kernel size of seven.
+The following image is the result after applying a filter with a sigma of 1.0.

 ![Gaussian blurred image](../fig/05-gaussian-blurred.png)

-> ## Experimenting with kernel size (5 min)
+> ## Experimenting with sigma values (5 min)
 >
 > Navigate to the **Desktop/workshops/image-processing/06-blurring** directory
 > and execute the **GaussBlur.py** script, which contains the program shown
 > above.
 Execute it with two command-line parameters, like this:
 >
 > ~~~
-> python GaussBlur.py GaussianTarget.png 7
+> python GaussBlur.py GaussianTarget.png 1.0
 > ~~~
 > {: .bash}
 >
 > Remember that the first command-line argument is the name of the file to
-> filter, and the second is the kernel size.
-Now, experiment with the kernel
+> filter, and the second is the sigma value.
+Now, experiment with the sigma
-> size, running the program with smaller and larger values (keeping them all
+> value, running the program with smaller and larger values.
-> odd, of course).
-Generally speaking, what effect does kernel size have on the
+> Generally speaking, what effect does the sigma value have on the
 > blurred image?
 >
 > > ## Solution
 > >
-> > Generally speaking, the larger the kernel size, the more blurry the result.
+> > Generally speaking, the larger the sigma value, the more blurry the result.
-> > A larger kernel will tend to get rid of more noise in the image, which will
+> > A larger sigma will tend to get rid of more noise in the image, which will
 > > help for other operations we will cover soon, such as edge detection.
-> > However, a larger kernel also tends to eliminate some of the detail from
+> > However, a larger sigma also tends to eliminate some of the detail from
 > > the image.
-So, we must strike a balance with the kernel size used for
+So, we must strike a balance with the sigma value used for
 > > blur filters.
 > {: .solution}
 {: .challenge}